Fixed Income Global Alpha Plus

 |Inception date||Benchmark||Total strategy assets†||Product literature|

-The strategy seeks to achieve a return of 5-7% over T-Bills over a full investment cycle.
-Active risk will typically range between 600 and 1200 basis points per annum.
+The strategy seeks to achieve a return of 5% over T-bills over a full investment cycle.
+Active risk will typically range between 400 and 1000 basis points per annum.
 Target ex-ante risk is not fixed; it is a function of market opportunity.
-The typical duration range is +/- 2 years.
+The typical duration range is -2 to +4 years.

 We believe our approach to active management allocates risk in pursuit of more efficient alpha within the context of an unconstrained bond portfolio.
 We seek opportunities in